Do you know about the most common triggers for empaths?

-When the pressure is off and empaths can take things one step at a time, they can really pull through with awesome solutions.
+When the pressure is off and empaths can take things one step at a time, they can pull through with awesome solutions.
 They can do excellent work.
 Just don’t expect an empath to juggle 10 things at once in the same way less sensitive folks do.
-The less sensitive aren’t literally feeling every possible outcome and thinking so deeply about every choice.
+The less sensitive aren’t feeling every possible outcome and thinking so deeply about every choice.

 Self-protection: Try not to place yourself in this situation.
 Develop boundaries with others and use clear communication.
 Say “no” without guilt.
 Respect your natural methods of processing information.
 Accept yourself and love yourself.
 Aim to do your best by your own standards.